kinostl/Automatic-Liberation-Map/README.md

 # Automatic Liberation Map

-The goal of this project is to provide a class that can produce strings that Progbot can print out to run an almost automated liberation map.
-The strings it produces are vague prompts that are strong enough to do most of the decision making for the game master and give them inspiration for their own descriptions.
+This makes a Node Map style Liberation Mission for NetBattlers.
+It uses Legend of Zelda inspired Procedural Generation documented by Becky Lavender in her [ZDG Dissertation](http://beckylavender.co.uk/wp-content/uploads/2017/11/ZDG_Dissertation.pdf).
+You can get going right now by grabbing a pregenerated file from [The Examples](https://github.com/kinostl/Automatic-Liberation-Map/tree/main/examples) or you can clone this repo and run `printLiberationMap.py` to get an output thats [gist ready](https://gist.github.com/).

 # Play Guide

-Most of you clicking on this are looking for a play tool, not programming jargon.
 Everything Coding Style onwards is programming jargon.
-Heres what you want to know as a play tester
+Heres what you want to know as a play tester.

 ## I want to play with this!